Retro-Devils/WickedOS/README.md

 ## What can this play?

-Retroarch is the main emu used.
-So most normal retroarch cores .
+- Retroarch is the main emu used.
+So most normal retroarch cores.

-N64, psp, dreamcast, and nds use standalone emulators/apps.
+- N64, psp, dreamcast, and nds use standalone emulators/apps.

-N64 performance is very smooth .
+- N64 performance is very smooth .
 Most games function better than retropie.
-This is due to emus used that were designed for android low end phones
+This is due to emus used that were designed for android low end phones.

-Psp, dremcast and NDS performance is about the same as retropie .
+- Psp, dremcast and NDS performance is about the same as retropie.

-Sega Saturn performance is still quite slow and not worth the time really.
+- Sega Saturn performance is still quite slow and not worth the time really.
 Same currently with gamecube and wii.

-This may change will update if it does .
+- This may change will update if it does .

 ## How do I add games ?